mprosk/stak/README.md

 #### One-shot

-In one-shot mode, include the sequence of values and operators you wish to evaluate as arguments to the binary
+In one-shot mode, include the sequence of values and operators you wish to evaluate as arguments to the binary.
+Note that it may be required to put the arguments in quote marks depending on your shell.

 ```
 $ stak 3 7 * 4 /